elenagutiv/ga-wfas/README.md

 This value will vary depending on the size of the alphabet of the input WFA.
 In addition, we run our algorithm on the same set of benchmarks and the same length bound k.

-To repeat this experiment, run the following commands in the folder 'ga-wfas'
+To repeat this experiment, run the following commands in the folder ga-wfas:

     make clean
     make